pytorch/pytorch/docs/source/sparse.rst

                           [4., 5., 6.]]), size=(2, 2, 2), nnz=3,
            layout=torch.sparse_csr)

-We currently offer a very simple version of batching, where each component of a sparse format itself is batched.
+We currently offer a very simple version of batching where each component of a sparse format itself is batched.
 This also requires the same number of specified elements per batch entry.
-Please see the references for more details.

 On the other hand, some data such as Graph embeddings might be better viewed as sparse collections of vectors instead of scalars and thus we provide dense dimensions.

+In this example we create a 3D Hybrid COO Tensor with 2 sparse and 1 dense dimension from a 3D strided Tensor.
+If an entire row in the 3D strided Tensor is zero, it is not stored.
+If however any of the values in the row are non-zero, they are stored entirely.
+This reduces the number of indices since we need one index one per row instead of one per element.
+But it also increases the amount of storage for the values.
+Since only rows that are *entirely* zero can be emitted and the presence of any non-zero valued elements cause the entire row to be stored.

     >>> t = torch.tensor([[[0., 0], [1., 2.]], [[0., 0], [3., 4.]]])
     >>> t.to_sparse(sparse_dim=2)